General Wolfe: The Heights of Abraham

 Wolfe was to be stuck outside the walls of Quebec for months.
 A full-frontal assault on the city had failed disastrously and as time passed it was the British position not the French that was becoming increasingly desperate.

 The French Commander at Quebec was the Marquis Louis-Joseph de Montcalm, an able and experienced soldier who had taken charge of French forces in North America in 1756 following the capture of his predecessor.
-He had proven a great success capturing a number of forts before defeating a much larger British force at the Battle of Carillon in July 1758.
+He had proven a great success capturing several forts before defeating a much larger British force at the Battle of Carillon in July 1758.

 Wolfe knew that he could not storm the city and so had to lure the French out from behind their fortifications and give battle in the open; he ordered those farms in the area surrounding the city attacked and burned still but Montcalm would not be drawn.